Sustainable Systems, MSPD.

-Supervisor and the student agree on the practices for the Permaculture Design Thesis Project, for example, regular status meetings and such.
+The supervisor and the student agree on the practices for the Permaculture Design Thesis Project, for example, regular status meetings and such.
 The meetings with the supervisor are organized as needed.
 Typical meetings, in the beginning, are the first discussion on the topic and the kick-off meeting with the instructor.
-During the,e project there can be a meeting, for example, one after the theory (literature) and research methods and a second one when the results are there and it is the time to start analyzing them in detail.
+During the project, there can be a first meeting, for example, after the theory (literature) and research methods, and a second one when the results are there and it is time to start analyzing them in detail.

 Working on your Permaculture Design Thesis Project